myang1/24prtest/README.md

 # 24prtest
-A 24 pull request repo for HTML, CSS and some JavaScript issues.
+A 24 pull request repo for HTML, CSS and some JavaScript issues for open source software.